-I am employed by a busy estate agent office in South Petherton and Lambrook where we see a number of flat sales jeopardised due to leases having less than 80 years remaining.
-I have been given contradictory information from local South Petherton and Lambrook conveyancing solicitors.
-Please can you confirm whether the vendor of a flat can commence the lease extension process for the buyer?
+I work for a reputable estate agent office in South Petherton and Lambrook where we have witnessed a few flat sales put at risk due to short leases.
+I have been given contradictory information from local South Petherton and Lambrook conveyancing firms.
+Can you clarify whether the owner of a flat can start the lease extension formalities for the buyer?

 As long as the seller has owned the lease for at least 2 years it is possible, to serve a Section 42 notice to commence the lease extension process and assign the benefit of the notice to the purchaser.
-The benefit of this is that the proposed purchaser can avoid having to wait 2 years to extend their lease.
+The benefit of this is that the buyer can avoid having to wait 2 years to extend their lease.
 Both sets of lawyers will agree to form of assignment.
-The assignment needs to be completed before, or at the same time as completion of the disposal of the property.
+The assignment has to be done prior to, or simultaneously with completion of the sale.

-I bought a ground floor flat in South Petherton and Lambrook, conveyancing was carried out 8 years ago.
-Can you give me give me an indication of the likely cost of a lease extension?
-Corresponding flats in South Petherton and Lambrook with an extended lease are worth £176,000.
-The average or mid-range amount of ground rent is £50 per annum.
-The lease runs out on 21st October 2094
+I own a 2 bed flat in South Petherton and Lambrook, conveyancing formalities finalised in 2002.
+Can you please calculate a probable premium for a statutory lease extension?
+Corresponding properties in South Petherton and Lambrook with a long lease are worth £260,000.
+The average or mid-range amount of ground rent is £50 charged once a year.
+The lease finishes on 21st October 2094

-The suggested premium range above a general guide to costs for extending a lease, but we cannot give you a more accurate figure without more comprehensive investigations.
-Do not use this information in a Notice of Claim or as an informal offer.
-There may be other concerns that need to be considered and you obviously want to be as accurate as possible in your negotiations.
-Neither should you take any other action based on this information without first seeking the advice of a professional.
+The figure above a general guide to costs for extending a lease, but we cannot give you the actual costs in the absence of detailed investigations.
+You should not use the figures in a Notice of Claim or as an informal offer.
+There are no doubt other concerns that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
+Neither should you take any other action based on this information before seeking the advice of a professional.